 The Quick Emerald Isle Travel Guide

-Spring sometimes starts with cool weather in March but usually by the end of April it feels like the beach season is just around the corner.
+Spring ofen started with cool weather in March but usually by the end of April it felt like the beach season was just around the corner.
 It is normal on the coast to enjoy a wonderful early spring season filled with local produce.
-Our strawberries usually last until the end of May and it is normal to have fresh local blueberries even before the strawberries were gone.
-As I write this, it is now the middle of June 2014 and summer’s heat is upon us.
-We are already enjoying local corn and lots of other fresh vegetables.
-In a little over two weeks we should be tasting some delicious Bogue Sound Watermelons.
-Fresh shrimp, flounder, crabs, and clams are also available this time of year.
+Our strawberries usually last until the end of May and you can count on having fresh local blueberries even before the strawberries are gone.
+By the end of June local corn and lots of other fresh vegetables are ready.
+By the fourth of July some delicious Bogue Sound Watermelons are at the produce stands.
+Fresh shrimp, flounder, crabs, and clams are also available much of year.

-You will not find the night life or shopping of Myrtle Beach here in Emerald Isle.
+You will not find the night life or shopping of Myrtle Beach in Emerald Isle.
 But you will find safe, uncrowded beaches that are there for the enjoyment of the people who take the time to walk them.
 Emerald Isle is proud of its image as one of the last family beaches.
 Almost everyone that visits falls in love and comes back again and again.

 As in any area with hundreds of individual accommodations available for rent, your individual experience is going to have a lot to do with the property that you rent or the motel you choose.
 If you are renting a beach property, the best suggestion is that you pay careful attention to the reputation of the people renting you a vacation spot.
-People doing rentals depend on repeat business so they want to make your trip as enjoyable as possible.
+People doing rentals depend on repeat business so they want to make your trip as enjoyable and stress free as possible.

 Part of what attracted me to Emerald Isle is that it reminds me of the Carolina beaches of my youth.
 You can still walk on a fishing pier in the evening or even go fishing on the beach.
 Walking the beach at night is a special treat since there are no city lights.
 The days on Emerald Isle seem to slow down.
 There always is plenty of time to enjoy an ice cream cone or a walk on the beach.
-A vacation in our uncrowded area lets you surf fish, swim, or just relax on the beach without getting in anyone’s way.
+A vacation in Emerald Isle's uncrowded world lets you surf fish, swim, or just relax on the beach without getting in anyone’s way.
 There are plenty of things to do while at the beach.
-The list changes as the seasons do, but whether it is enjoying fresh local produce in the summer, surf fishing in the fall, or catching fish in our backyards, there are lots of things that make the area special.
+The list changes as the seasons do, but whether it is enjoying fresh local produce in the summer, surf fishing in the fall, or catching fish in someone's backyard, there are lots of things that make the area special.

 What Emerald Isle might lack in night life, it makes up for in convenient services for visitors and full time residents.
 Even on the popular Saturday and Sunday check in days for the rentals, it is possible to slide into area grocery stores without too much inconvenience.
 We have maps of services and suggestions on restaurants in our books.